TeraDox/Notify-Laravel/README.md

 Parameter | Type | Description
 ----- | ---- | -----------
-`to` | string | channel or userId that messages is going to be sent to.
+`to` | string | channel or username that messages is going to be sent to.
 `from` | string | username for the message.
 `icon` | string | The icon URL or stamp string. (e.g.) `:smile:` `fields` | array | has UserAgent and RequestUri if there exist.